Definition of a mood disorder

 - Observed serious fluctuations in their mood.

 - Trouble concentrating or making decisions.

-A mood disorder is characterised by significant changes in mood which occur regularly, but inconsistently.
+A mood disorder is characterised by significant changes in mood that occur regularly, but inconsistently.
 They can affect all areas of life, including your frame of mind, energy levels, and ability to function.
-For most people, mood disorders can be successfully treated with talk therapy (psychotherapy) and sometimes medication.
+For most people, mood disorders can be successfully treated with psychotherapy and sometimes medication.